Astil-B/BarwinAPP2/README.md

 # 3. Create the .env config from the template, then edit it (see below)
 cp .env.example .env

-# 4. Create the empty database
+# 4. Create the empty database (owned by the user you put in DB_USERNAME)
 createdb barwin2                   # or: psql -c "CREATE DATABASE barwin2;"

 # 5. Build the schema + seed data (REQUIRED — run.py will not do this)